feature-engine/feature_engine/docs/imputation/MeanMedianImputer.rst

 -------

 The MeanMedianImputer() replaces missing data with the mean or median of the variable.
 It works only with numerical variables.
-A list of variables to impute can be indicated, or the imputer will automatically select all numerical variables in the train set.
-For more details, check the API Reference below.
+You can pass a list of variables to impute, or the imputer will automatically select all numerical variables in the train set.

 .. code:: python